Noël Milarew Odingar

-Noël Milarew Odingar (1932 – 4 May 2007) was a Chadian officer who briefly served as head of state and was later one of the nine members of the Supreme Military Council, the military junta that ruled Chad between 1975 and 1978.
+Noël Milarew Odingar (5 May 1932 – 29 April 2007) was a Chadian military officer who served as head of state for two days after the 1975 coup d'état.
+He was subsequently one of the nine members of the Supreme Military Council, the military junta that ruled Chad between 1975 and 1978.

-A Sara, Odingar was born in 1932.
+An ethnic Sara, Odingar was born on 5 May 1932.
 As a graduate of the French military academy he had a rapid career, and in 1965 Odingar, with the grade of Major, took the post as commander of the Chadian Armed Forces (FAT), a choice that strengthened Sara dominance of the government.